What is horse liability insurance?

 How much does horse liability insurance cost?

 The cost of equine insurance will be 100% dependant on your individual circumstances and is often added as a policy extra to an existing insurance policy.
-Some insurers will offer it as a stand-alone policy.
+Some insurers, like us, will offer it as a stand-alone policy.

 If you often ride a horse you don’t own, always check with the horse owner before you go out.
 Any reputable riding stable will ensure the cost of the liability insurance is included in their fees and you should never be asked to sign anything saying you’re accountable for any liability.